5 Step Plan to Becoming a Successful Personal Trainer During a Pandemic

 Step 1: Go Virtual

 So first thing's first, go virtual!
 I've said it before but I will say it again.
 GO VIRTUAL.
 That's the last time I'll say it.
-The sooner you create an online platform to gain access to your clients, the better.
+The sooner you give an access to the online training platform to gain access to your clients, the better.

 A great little app, well not so little anymore, called My PT Hub has gained massive momentum over the last few years catering to over 80,000 PT's and over 2.2 million clients.
 Why the sudden surge in demand?
 Because going virtual is becoming an absolute necessity for personal trainers.